wilsonbl/hydrogrow/node/README.md

 Compiles and uploads without a bootloader using the Makefile provided.

-Requires avr-dude and avr-gcc to be installed.
+Requires avrdude and avr-gcc to be installed.

 ## Uploading code to microcontroller